PrincessG/probe_alignment_script/README.md

 >git remote add upstream https://github.com/PrincessG/probe_alignment_script.git

 As of 1.21.2013 I have done everything above so all you have to do not is pull down the most recent version of the script.
-This will pull in changes not present in your local repository, without modifying your files
+This will pull in changes not present in your local repository, without modifying your files.
+Don't forget to navigate to directory on computer where your respository lives.

 >git fetch upstream